T-Mobile Employee and Contractor

 Notice and consent

-We provide employees and contractors with a notice about the personal data we collect, how it will be used, and with whom we disclose personal data.
+We provide employees and contractors with a notice about the personal data we collect, how we use personal data, and with whom we disclose personal data.

 Future changes